MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/microsoft-staffhub-to-be-retired.md

 #### What happens if I didn't move a StaffHub team to Shifts in Teams?

-Teams that were created with StaffHub and not migrated can no longer be viewed or migrated effective June 30, 2020 when StaffHub retired.
+Teams that were created using StaffHub and weren't moved to Teams can no longer be viewed or moved effective June 30, 2020 when StaffHub retired.
 However, you can start using Teams any time and create a shift schedule in the Shifts app.

 If you had a StaffHub team associated to an Office 365 group that you didn't move to Teams and now want to create a Teams Shifts schedule associated to that Office 365 group, contact Teams support.